 If you have any concerns about our use of your information or about this Privacy Statement please send an email to Market Response.
 We will make every reasonable effort to address your concerns and remedy any problems you bring to our attention.

-- EU DATA PROTECTION AND PRIVACY SHIELD FRAMEWORK
+- EU GENERAL DATA PROTECTION REGULATION AND PRIVACY SHIELD FRAMEWORK

 Adherence to this Framework requires the Company to subscribe to the following Principles: